-- Use a normal, plain font (preferably New Times Roman, 12-point) for text. - Double-space the text. - Use italics for emphasis. - Use the automatic page numbering function to number the pages. - Do not use field functions - Use tab stops or other commands for indents, and do not use spaces for indentations.

-Use the table function, not spreadsheets, to create tables
+- Use a normal, plain font for text (preferably Arial, 11-point). - Use 1.5-line-space or 2.0-line-space (double-space) for all text except for tables. - Use italics for emphasis.
+Do not use bold or underline for emphasis. - Use the automatic page numbering function to number the pages. - Do not use field functions - Use tab stops or other commands for indents, and do not use spaces for indentations.
+13 - Use the table function, not spreadsheets, to create tables